-McKendree, in partnership with the Institute for Study Abroad (IFSA) and Butler University (www.ifsa-butler.org), offers students study abroad opportunities at over 90 colleges and universities in 15 countries.
-The McKendree Office of Study Abroad works in conjunction with IFSA-Butler staff to prepare students for the academic and cultural changes that await them.
-With offices around the world, they can give on-site support to help students make the most of their study experiences, provide academic and personal services, and give assistance from the time students apply until they return.
-Students from all disciplines can now have this enriching and eye-opening adventure, where learning extends to the world beyond the classroom walls.
+McKendree University, in partnership with the IFSA, offers students study abroad opportunities at more than 90 colleges and universities in 15 countries.
+The McKendree Study Abroad Coordinator in the Office of Academic Records works in conjunction with IFSA staff to prepare students for the academic and cultural changes that await them.
+With offices around the world, IFSA provides onsite support to help students make the most of their study experiences, academic and personal services, and assistance from the time students apply until they return.

-International Studies Abroad (ISA)
+International Studies Abroad